+''' Fall Intake - Barrie

+Admission Requirements:

+You must meet ONE of the following requirements to be eligible for admission to these programs:

+Secondary school applicants:

+- OSS Curriculum: OSSD or equivalent with Grade 12 English (C) or (U) (ENG 4C, ENG 4U); plus any Grade 12 College Mathematics (MAP 4C or MCT 4C), or any Grade 12 U University Mathematics.
+Also recommended: Grade 12 College or Grade 11 or 12 University Physics (SPH4C, SPH4U, SPH3U) or Grade 12 College or Grade 11 or 12 University Chemistry (SCH4C, SCH4U, SCH3U) or Grade 11 C Biology or Grade 11 or 12 U Biology (SBI3C, SBI3U, SBI4U).

+Non-Secondary school applicants (19 years or older):

+- Any credit Communication course and most credit mathematics courses taken at Georgian College - College preparatory programs including those taken at Georgian College: Technology Foundation and Technology Fundamentals - Equivalent courses in English and mathematics taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level) - Academic and Career Entrance Certificate (ACE) program with communications and business, apprentice or technical mathematics - Mature student testing in English and mathematics that meets the minimum standards for admission (available through most testing services) - Ontario High School Equivalency Certificate (GED) - English, Literature or Communication credit courses and most mathematics credit courses from accredited colleges/universities

+Home school applicants:

-Applicants must meet ONE of the following requirements to be eligible for admission to this program: - OSS Curriculum: OSSD or equivalent with Grade 12 English (C) or (U) (ENG4C, ENG4U); plus any Grade 12 College Mathematics (MCT4C or MAP4C), or Grade 12 University Mathematics.
-Also recommended: Grade 12 College or Grade 11 or 12 University Physics (SPH4C, SPH4U, SPH3U) or Grade 12 College or Grade 11 or 12 University Chemistry (SCH4C, SCH4U, SCH3U) or Grade 11 C Biology or Grade 11 or 12 U Biology (SBI3C, SBI3U, SBI4U). - Academic and Career Entrance Certificate (ACE) program with: Communications; Business, Apprentice or Technical Mathematics - Ontario High School Equivalency Certificate (GED) - Mature applicant with standing in the required courses and/or mature student testing that meets the minimum standards for admission Applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
-Each applicant will be considered on an individual basis and acceptance will be determined by counselling, Communication Placement Assessment (CPA), previous post-secondary education and evaluation of experience.
-Some programs also have specific prerequisite requirements that must be met prior to admission.
-Mature applicants must meet all program specific prerequisites.
-Those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
+- Applicants can write the mature student testing in English and mathematics that meets the minimum standards for admission (available through testing services) - available from Georgian College.
+For a complete listing please contact the Office of the Registrar.

+Non-secondary school applicants who are 19 years of age or over by the first day of classes, and who lack the academic entrance qualifications, may be considered for entrance to an appropriate post-secondary diploma or certificate program as mature applicants.
+Mature applicants must meet all program specific prerequisites including all selection criteria; equivalencies are stated above.
+Applicants who are unsure whether they meet admission requirements should contact the Office of the Registrar.
+In addition, those applying as mature students and having no documentation of Grade 12 education must supply, if required, proof of age, such as a copy of an official birth certificate or driver's licence.
 Refer to Section 2.5 and 2.6 of the Academic Calendar for further details.

+Credit transfer and course exemptions:

+Applicants who have taken courses from a recognized and accredited post-secondary institution and/or have relevant life/learning experience may be eligible for credit transfer/course exemptions.
+Courses/experience must match at least 80% of the learning outcomes of a Georgian College course with a minimum grade of 60% or C achieved in previous coursework; some program exceptions apply (see program outline).
+For further information please visit the Credit Transfer Centre website: georgiancollege.ca/admissions/credit-transfer/

 Graduation Requirements:

 20 Mandatory Courses

 - 2 Communications Courses

 - 3 General Education Courses

 - 1 Co-op Work Term

 Graduation Eligibility: